Tomomi-K1/podzoo-fullstack/plan/whatneedsTobeDone.md

 - [ ] add semantic meaning to the page structure

 ### Extra things to complete if I have time
 - [ ] Loading icon to be something music related and animate it.--> if I have time.
+- [ ] hover effect on Podcast Card
 - [ ] for now, do not build fav_categories for user (For future)
 - [ ] show most recent reviews.
 If I have time.
 - [ ] forgot password button? --> if I have time.
+- [ ] Add "footer section with 'about' etc"

 ### Questions
 - [ ] how do I know which media types?